tjoyner/ofvioletsandlicorice/chapter9.md

 "Amalia, we're flying blind, there's no point... let me give it a try... you stop in at the *Tastevin*... maybe Giulio will phone there... maybe someone will stop by to tell you something."

-Amalia reluctantly reversed gear, and turned towards the cathedral.
+Amalia reluctantly reversed gear and turned towards the cathedral.

 "What will you do?"